-Security

-Students are prohibited from opening any exterior door on campus during the school day.
-This includes wedging open exterior doors or letting someone into the building.
-Additionally, students are prohibited from closing bathroom doors.
-Violations of these offenses will result in consequences.

-- One (1) detention

-- Dean conference

-- Parent/guardian contact

-3rd offense and/or subsequent offenses:

-• C.A.R.E.
-Possible external Suspension

-Security Violation

-Offenses will be subject to discipline on a case-by-case basis up to and including expulsion.

-J. COMPUTER TECHNOLOGY & ELECTRONIC MEDIA VIOLATIONS & DAMAGES

-This section refers to any intentional damage to computer equipment. supplies, programs, files or fellow students work.
+J. COMPUTER TECHNOLOGY & ELECTRONIC MEDIA VIOLATIONS & DAMAGES This section refers to any intentional damage to computer equipment. supplies, programs, files or fellow students work.
 Disrupting any I.T. infrastructure or network services using technology, including, but not limited to, scripts, tools, programs, or applications.
-It also includes any unauthorized use of programs, program materials and files, use of restricted access codes, and addition, deletion or alteration of programs or files.
-This includes any interference with telecommunication networks, or duplication of programs or files of students, staff, or the School District.
-Electronic Media Violations also include any release of confidential information, any disruption to school record keeping functions, and other similar acts of computer violations, alterations or vandalism.
+It also includes any unauthorized use of programs, program materials and files, use of re- stricted access codes, and addition, deletion or alteration of programs or files.
+This includes any interference with telecommunication net- works, or duplication of programs or files of students, staff, or the School District.
+Electronic Media Violations also include any release of confidential information, any disruption to school record keeping func- tions, and other similar acts of computer violations, alterations or van- dalism.
 Any unauthorized use of a computer program or computer equipment is also strictly prohibited.
 Students will not "cyber-bully" any student, school employee, staff member, or board member.
 Electronic devices may not be used in any manner that disrupts the educational environment or violates the rights of others, including using the device to communicate, take photographs/videos in locker rooms or bathrooms, cheat, or otherwise violate student conduct rules.
 This includes unauthorized entrance to a virtual class known as "zoom bombing" and/or entering a virtual class under another name.
-All student profile pictures must also be appropriate in nature.
-Electronic devices may not be used for publishing or transmitting private information, including photographic, video, and audio depictions of others without authorization.
-Other prohibited conduct includes, without limitation, creating, sending, sharing, viewing, receiving, or possessing an indecent visual depiction of oneself or another person through the use of a computer, electronic communication device, or cellular phone.
-Any electronic device may be searched upon reasonable suspicion of sexting or criminal activity.
+All stu- dent profile pictures must also be appropriate in nature.
+Electronic devices may not be used for publishing or transmitting private infor- mation, including photographic, video, and audio depictions of others without authorization.
+Other prohibited conduct includes, without limi- tation, creating, sending, sharing, viewing, receiving, or possessing an indecent visual depiction of oneself or another person through the use of a computer, electronic communication device, or cellular ALL OFFENSES WILL RESULT IN: Dean conference Financial restitution C.A.R.E.
+Possible referral to hearing officer and/or School Board suspension or expulsion Referral to proper civil/criminal authorities phone.
+Any electronic device may be searched upon reasonable sus- picion of sexting or criminal activity.
+K. CULT ACTIVITY Students will not participate in cult or satanic activities or display symbols which interfere with the educational activities of the school.

-ALL OFFENSES WILL RESULT IN:

-- Dean conference

-- Financial restitution

-- C.A.R.E. and/or external suspension

-- Possible referral to hearing officer and/or School Board suspension or expulsion

-- Referral to proper civil/criminal authorities

-K. CULT ACTIVITY

-Students will not participate in cult or satanic activities or display symbols which interfere with the educational activities of the school.
 The school will not tolerate any symbol relating to cult and/or satanic activity.

-Five (5) day external suspension

-Subsequent offense:

-- External suspension

-- · Referral to hearing officer or School Board

-- Referral to civil/criminal authorities

-L. CUTTING (SEE UNEXCUSED ABSENCES)

-Unauthorized absence from class, classes, detentions, or school.
+Offense: Acts of cult activity will be investigated.
+Students determined to have committed acts of cult activity will be handled on a case-by-case basis up to and including expulsion.
+L. CUTTING (SEE UNEXCUSED ABSENCES) Unauthorized absence from class, classes, detentions, or school.
 (See Unexcused Absences.)

-M. DETENTION DISTURBANCE

-Causing a disturbance during detention is strictly prohibited.

-Replace original detention

-Replace original detention and add (1) additional detention
+M. DETENTION DISTURBANCE Causing a disturbance during detention is strictly prohibited.
+1st offense: Replace original detention 2nd offense: Replace original detention and add (1) additional detention 3rd offense: Long Thursday/Saturday detention Subsequent Offenses C.A.R.E.

-Subsequent Offenses

-· C.A.R.E.